 The above analysis focuses on net position.
 The change in net position of the Agency's governmental activities is discussed below.
-The Agency's governmental net position was \$69.7 million at June 30, 2023.
-Net investment in capital assets totaling \$37.1 million compares the original cost, less depreciation of the Agency's capital assets, to long-term debt used to finance the acquisition of those assets.
+The Agency's governmental net position was \$105.4 million at June 30, 2024.
+Net investment in capital assets totaling \$71.8 million, compares the original cost, less depreciation of the Agency's capital assets, to long-term debt used to finance the acquisition of those assets.
 Restricted net position is reported separately to show legal constraints from debt covenants and enabling legislation that limit the Agency's ability to use that net position for day-to-day operations.
-The remaining amount of governmental activities net position (\$32.6 million) and the business-type activities net position (\$(1.6) million) was unrestricted.
+The remaining amount of governmental activities net position (\$31.6 million) was unrestricted.
+During the year, the Agency determined to end the technology services consortium which resulted in closing the business-type activities.

-The \$32.6 million in unrestricted net position of governmental activities represents the accumulated results of all past years' operations.
-The unrestricted net position balance enables the Agency to meet working capital and cash flow requirements and provide for future uncertainties.
-The operating results of the General Fund will have a significant impact on the change in unrestricted net position from year to year.
+The \$31.6 million in unrestricted net position of governmental activities represents the accumulated results of all past years' operations and the impact of recording the Agency's share of the net pension and OPEB liabilities (assets) from the state-managed retirement system.
+The unrestricted net position balance enables the Agency to meet working capital and cash flow requirements and to provide for future uncertainties.
+The operating results of the General Fund and the change in the net pension/OPEB liabilities (assets) will have a significant impact on the change in unrestricted net position from year to year.

-The results of this year's operations for the Agency as a whole are reported in the condensed statement of activities below, which shows the changes in net position for the years ended June 30, 2023 and 2022:
+The results of this year's operations for the Agency as a whole are reported in the condensed statement of activities below, which shows the changes in net position for the years ended June 30, 2024 and 2023: